 THE FIT SHOW LAUNCHES THE MASTER FITTER CHALLENGE FOR 2014

 and asks installers: Just How Good Do You Think You Are?

 This year’s inaugural FIT Show proved its credentials as the event for the people in the front line of the window, door and conservatory industry through the first ever Master Fitter Challenge in association with FENSA, the ultimate test of installation skills.

-To reach that stage competitors will have undergone a searching telephone interview, received a probing site visit by some of the UK’s most qualified and experienced fenestration assessors.
+To reach that stage competitors will have undergone a searching telephone interview, and received a probing site visit by some of the UK’s most qualified and experienced fenestration assessors.
 It will not be easy.
-No stone will be left unturned to ensure an elite group of professional window, door and conservatory installers will be competing live before their peers at The FIT Show, on the specially constructed Pavilion.
+No stone will be left unturned to ensure an elite group of professional window, door and conservatory installers will be competing live at The FIT Show, on the specially constructed Pavilion.